omsai/journals/README.md

 C:\MM\app\mmproc\journals\
 ```

-5. Follow the folders' README instructions.
-Due to the Markdown format it is
+5. Setup instructions are in each folders' README.
+Navigate to it either
-    better viewed either here, online, or navigating to the folder in the GitHub
+    here, online, or in the GitHub desktop application
-    desktop application